 Change careers, start an AI company Last week, we looked at CEO and C-suite leaders in the AI 50 to see how many of them have a history of making significant career changes.
 76% of the AI CEOs had at least two different kinds of careers before starting their current companies.
 Interesting but maybe not surprising, since CEO-founders tend to be a non-linear bunch.
 More contrary to conventional wisdom is that 64% of other AI C-suiters also have major career changes in their past.
 They are HR...

-12 days ago • 2 min read
+2 months ago • 2 min read

 Cha-cha-cha changes You have probably held several jobs over the course of your career.
 Most likely, you've changed managers or teams or companies.
 You may have gotten promoted into new job titles and responsibilities.
 Or perhaps you've made more dramatic shifts and changed up your professional identity entirely.
 Broadly speaking, ambitious people building successful careers fall into two categories: Incremental growers: Spend years becoming world-class at their jobs, building domain...